ericyu555/good-bytes-recipe-analysis/README.md

 To evaluate fairness, we examined whether our final model (TF-IDF + Ridge) performed differently for recipes with **many ingredients** versus recipes with **few ingredients**.
 We chose this grouping because the number of ingredients is a natural measure of recipe complexity and was central to our earlier hypothesis testing.

+**Null Hypothesis:** Our model is fair.
+Its RMSE for recipes with few ingredients and recipes with many ingredients are roughly the same, and any differences are due to random chance.

+**Alternative Hypothesis:** Our model is unfair.
+Its RMSE for recipes with few ingredients is higher than its RMSE for recipes with many ingredients.

+**Test Statistic:** Difference in RMSE (few ingredients - many ingredients)

+**Significance Level:** α = 0.05

 Recipes were split based on the **median number of ingredients** in the test set, and RMSE was computed separately for each group.
+We then ran a permutation test with 10,000 shuffles to determine if the observed difference was statistically significant.

 **Performance by group:**
 - RMSE (Few Ingredients): **0.6345**